-Employee and Labor Relations, and the Director of the Office of EEOWI.
-The report is reviewed for timeliness, responsiveness of the staff involved in the process, the thoroughness of the report, and whether it complied with EEOC's legal requirements.
+In addition, although the Agency's Anti-Harassment Policy and Procedures remained under the Office of EEOWI's purview, FTC employees who believed that they had been subjected to harassment or a hostile work environment could initiate a complaint under this policy with HCMO.
+Within thirty days of initiating a complaint under this FTC policy, an inquiry is conducted, and a final report is issued to the employee, HCMO's Director for Employee and Labor Relations, and the Director of the Office of EEOWI.
+The Office of EEOWI reviews the final report for timeliness, responsiveness of the staff involved in the process, the thoroughness of the report, and whether it complied with EEOC's legal requirements.

-The Office of EEOWI renewed its Interagency Agreement with one of its sister agencies to assist in the processing of conflict cases.
+Additionally, the Office of EEOWI continued its Interagency Agreement with one of its fellow federal agencies to assist in the processing of conflict cases.
 The importance of these relationships with other federal agencies cannot be overstated.
 A major goal of the Office of EEOWI continued to be its insistence on supporting other federal agencies in the pursuit of model EEO employer status.